yachielab/FRACTAL/README.md

       Method to reconstruct lineage tree in each iteration cycle.
 Default: raxmlMP When you specify -s option, this option will be ignored.
     -p "<String>"
-      Options for the software corresponding to the method selected by -s
+      Options for the software corresponding to the method selected by -m
 ```